-An aerial survey for summer resident caribou was conducted in a portion of Study Zone 5 (Map 1) from November 26 to 29, 2015.
+An aerial survey for summer resident caribou was conducted in a portion of Study Zone 5 (Map 1) from December 8 to 10, 2016.
 Fourteen transects, 60 km in length and spaced 6 km apart, were flown in a Bell Jet Ranger helicopter (Map 2).
-Three observers and a pilot searched for signs of caribou presence such as tracks or scat in the snow to identify the distance summer resident caribou had travelled from their known summer range at Gull and Stephens lakes.
+Three observers and a pilot searched for signs of caribou presence, such as tracks or scat in the snow, to identify the distance summer resident caribou had travelled from their known summer calving areas (identified during Project assessment studies from 2011 to 2014) at Gull and Stephens lakes.
 Tracks were followed until they were no longer visible or until caribou were located.
 Group size and demographics were recorded where possible; then surveying along the transect was resumed.
-No large groups of coastal caribou were known to occupy the Keeyask Region at the time of the survey, and it is believed that all observations were of summer residents or their signs.
+No large groups of coastal caribou were known to be within the Keeyask Region at the time of the survey, and it is believed that all observations were of summer resident caribou or their signs.

 Following the aerial survey, the winter locations of caribou and their tracks were mapped.
-The winter distribution of the summer resident caribou was compared with their summer distribution by measuring the distance between known calving areas at Gull and Stephens lakes and their winter locations.
+The winter distribution of the summer resident caribou was compared with their known summer distribution by measuring the distance between the previously identified calving areas at Gull and Stephens lakes and the winter locations.